 We partner with some great local companies to ensure the freshest and highest quality ingredients in our products.
-Gretchen Bee Ranch has supplied us with our natural beeswax since the birth of our company and Kitchen Pride has supplied the Shiitake mushrooms for one of our most popular products.
+The Beeswax Department has supplied us with our natural beeswax since the birth of our company and Kitchen Pride has supplied the Shiitake mushrooms for one of our most popular products.
 Not only are these business owners our colleagues, but our friends.

 Kitchen Pride has developed a state-of-the-art process for growing the freshest, local, highest quality and consistently supplied mushroom that can be found in Texas.
 With 300,000 square feet under roof, Kitchen Pride grows mushrooms in specialty designed growing rooms that are dark, climate controlled and therefore allowing for growing mushrooms year round.

 The process begins with creating a perfect medium for growing which is similar to soil typically used for other vegetables.
 The medium (a compost) is made of a variety of agricultural by-products.
 The primary ingredients are wheat straw, cottonseed by-products, brewers grains, water and other supplements.
 This outdoor composting process takes about three weeks.
 Temperatures will reach up to 180 degree F. during this period.
 The materials are mixed, aerated and moisture levels are managed to change these raw ingredients to a chocolate brown material, rich with nutrients.
 Once the outdoor composting process is complete the material is loaded on to shelve in a Phase II composting room.